-The ATO is getting smarter with its data, and business owners are increasingly contacting their income and expense claims.
+The ATO is becoming more data-driven, and business owners are contacting their income and expense claims more frequently.

-Your tax agent is required to take reasonable care when preparing your return, which means they may ask you detailed questions about your cash flow, business performance, personal use of assets and records.
+When filing your tax return, your tax advisor is expected to exercise reasonable care, which means they may ask you comprehensive questions about your cash flow, business performance, personal use of assets, and records.

 JobKeeper payments are assessable as ordinary income.
 However, you can claim deductions for the wage payments you made to employees, including amounts subsidised by JobKeeper.

 Ensure that your reporting and documentation are correct.
 You must keep this information for five years after the payment was made.

 Verify that the cash flow boost amounts were received accurately.
 No tax is due since cash flow boost payments are classified as non-assessable, non-exempt income.